DeepFriedSeagull/googletasks2trello/README.md

 # GoogleTasks2Trello
-This script aims is to transfer your Google Calendar Tasks into Trello.
+This script aims to transfer your Google Calendar Tasks into Trello.
-I spend to much time trying and failing different softs that I decided to write this simple script (please be kind, as this is one of my first script in Python.)
+I spend to much time trying and failing different softs that I decided to write this simple script (please be kind: this is one of my first scripts in Python!)

 Here is how to install and use it: